daniilrobnikov/Hub88-Challenge/README.md

 ## Install dependencies

-After you clone your project down, in your terminal open project's folder and run `npm install` to build all the dependencies in the project.
+After you clone your project down, in your terminal open project's folder with `cd Hub88-Challenge` and run `npm install` to build all the dependencies in the project.

 ## Run in development mode